rodolphe37/cra-template-github-my-profile/README.md

 ✅Download* and unzip* my automatic installation script

-<sup>*the script can be unzipped or you wish, you can delete it once the installation is complete ❕<sup>
+<sup>*the script can be downloaded and unzipped or you wish, you can delete it once the installation is complete ❕<sup>

 ✅open your console, then drag and drop the bash file into the console,